+On the studio north wall hangs an out-of-place clock upside-down, if by purpose or accident or an intended gesture, it is an object that immediately catches the eye.
+Perhaps he intends it to be a comment or a statement of time.
+The clock define occurrence perhaps, an object that will soon take its place in the creative forces of life in art.
 A soft warm spring light graces the oval face of the clock.
-Its hands flawless in movement and beat are trancelike and are itself an object of thought and process.
+Its hands in flawless movement, beats a trance-like song, an object of thought and itself a work of art.
 “Love of ten Springs” he repeated, moving back and forth, sideways, left and right, alike a ballerina’s adagio.
-Large sheets of handmade papers populate the studio central wall, virgin white and under plastic covers waiting to be touched by the artist oversized sumi brush that graces what he refers to affectionately as Madame Tensprings.
+Large sheets of handmade papers populate the studio central wall, virgin white and under plastic covers waiting to be touched by the artist oversized sumi brush that graces what he refers to affectionately as Madame Tensprings